Sign up to our Newsletter

 Consider Your Career Priorities

 Are you interested in joining the highest-paying law specialty?
-Do you have large student loans from law school that you want to pay off as soon as possible?
+Do you have large student loans from law school that you want to pay off soon?
 Do you want to work for a BigLaw firm?
 Or are you most concerned with the work you do and the impact you have?

-Take your priorities into account when you decide on your top legal specialties.
-Maybe you have a passion for civil rights but want the paycheck that comes with corporate law.
+When deciding on your top legal specialties, consider your priorities.
+You may have a passion for civil rights but want the paycheck that comes with corporate law.
 Decide which priority comes first and take it from there.

 On the other hand, if you’ve always been an avid animal activist and are more concerned about making a difference than your salary, you should pursue animal law.
 While animal lawyers are typically paid significantly less than other law specialties, around $50,000 a year, you’ll have high career satisfaction.